Venice: The Series

-Venice: The Series is a soap opera web series co-produced by and starring American actress Crystal Chappell, and is inspired in part by the "Otalia" storyline on the daytime drama Guiding Light.
-The series has been streamed on VenicetheSeries.com since December 4, 2009, and ended in its sixth and final season in 2015.
+Venice: The Series is a soap opera web series co-produced by and starring American actress Crystal Chappell.
+The series was inspired in part by the "Otalia" storyline on the daytime drama Guiding Light.
+The series has been streamed on VenicetheSeries.com since December 4, 2009, and currently has six seasons with a seventh being in production.

 Venice is described by Chappell as "a show about families, and life, and all the simplicity of it, and the turmoil of it.
 We're going to be following a character named Gina who is a designer, and she is a gay woman."

 Cast and characters

 Venice: The Series stars Crystal Chappell as Gina, a designer and a gay woman, and Chappell's love interest from Guiding Light, Jessica Leccia, this time as Ani, Gina's love interest.
 Some of Chappell's and Leccia's former Guiding Light co-stars also appear in the series, including Tina Sloan, Gina Tognoni as Sami and Jordan Clarke as The Colonel.
 Other Venice cast members include daytime actress Hillary B. Smith of One Life to Live as Guya, Nadia Bjorlin as Lara, Galen Gering as Owen, Gina's brother, Michelle N. Carter as Michele, Lesli Kay as Tracy, Michael Sabatino, Chappell's husband, as Alan, and Robert Newman as an old boyfriend of Gina's.
 Other cast members include Shawn Christian, Eric Martsolf and Molly Burnett from Days of Our Lives.
 Gregory Zarian joined the cast in Season 5 as Detective Nick Pfander.